thiago4go/dapr-workshop/docs/challenge-2/python.md

     return jsonify({'success': True})
 ```

 This route is fairly simple.
-It is a POST request with the `order` content created in the last challenge.
-We will start the order and, after it is cooked, we will say it is ready.
+It is a POST endpoint that accepts the `order` content created in the last challenge.
+The order is updated with status events _Cooking_ and _Ready for delivery_.

-Add two helper functions to modify the order to _Cooking_ and to _Ready for delivery_.
+Add two helper functions to modify the order for these events:

 ```python
 def start(order_data):